William (Bill) R. Keating (D-USH09)

 Bio

-Congressman William R. (Bill) Keating was elected to the United States House of Representatives on November 2, 2010, one of only nine new Democratic Members to be elected to the 112th Congress.
-He represents Massachusetts’ 10th Congressional District, which encompasses the state’s South Shore, Cape Cod, Martha’s Vineyard and Nantucket.
+Congressman William R. (Bill) Keating was elected to the United States House of Representatives on November 2, 2010 - one of only nine new Democratic Members to be elected to the 112th Congress.
+He represents Massachusetts' 9th Congressional District, which encompasses the state's South Shore, South Coast, Cape Cod and the Islands of Martha's Vineyard, and Nantucket.

-Despite being in his first term, Congressman Keating has already established himself as a hardworking public servant and passionate advocate for the residents of Massachusetts’ Coastal District.
-His legislative priorities reflect a keen understanding of the issues facing his constituents and a commitment to addressing them- working to create jobs by supporting our small businesses and increasing educational opportunities; improving our domestic security; providing our senior population with the resources they need and ensuring our veterans receive the benefits they deserve.
+In Congress, Bill has established himself as a hardworking civil servant and passionate advocate for the people of Massachusetts - a reputation he had earned since his days in the State's legislature.
+Bill's legislative priorities reflect a keen understanding of the issues facing his constituents and a commitment to addressing them- working to create jobs by supporting our small businesses and increasing educational opportunities; strengthening our middle class families; improving our domestic security; providing our senior population with the resources they need; ensuring our veterans receive the benefits they deserve; and protecting our unique ecosystems.

-While serving in the Massachusetts State House, Congressman Keating entered Suffolk University Law School and became a member of the state bar in 1985.
-The same year, he began serving in the Massachusetts State Senate, where he served as Chairman of the Joint Committee on the Judiciary, the Joint Committee on Public Safety and Homeland Security and the Joint Committee on Revenue, respectively.
+In 1977, at the age of 23, Bill was elected to the Massachusetts House of Representatives.
+While serving in the State House, he entered Suffolk University Law School and became a member of the state bar in 1985.
+The same year, he began serving in the Massachusetts State Senate, where he served as Senate Chairman of the Joint Committee on the Judiciary, the Joint Committee on Public Safety, and the Joint Committee on Taxation, respectively.
 He also served as the Senate Chairman of the standing Committee on Steering and Policy.

-Congressman Keating was then elected to be Norfolk District Attorney, a position he held from 1999 until his election to Congress.
-As a District Attorney, he pursued some of Massachusetts’ toughest cases.
-He was instrumental in programs targeted to increase community-based crime prevention, prevent senior abuse, reduce incidents of domestic violence, stop bullying in our schools and keep drugs off our streets.
+Bill was then elected to be Norfolk District Attorney, a position he held from 1999 until his election to Congress.
+As a District Attorney, he pursued some of Massachusetts' toughest cases.
+He was instrumental in programs targeted to increase community-based crime prevention, prevent senior abuse, reduce incidents of domestic violence, provide post-traumatic stress disorder services for veterans, stop bullying in our schools, and keep drugs off our streets.

 Municipal Association of South Carolina